 Why do we need to be conscious of screen-time?
-According to the Center for Screen-time Awareness, sponsors of National Turnoff Week, screen-time is eating up more and more of our days and limiting our time with family and friends.
+According to the Center for Screen-time Awareness, sponsors of National Screen-Free Week, screen time is eating up more and more of our days and limiting our time with family and friends.
 We must be conscious of what we use these tools for, and how much of what we do (in viewing screens) is just increasing our stress levels.
 Too much screen-time has been linked to the following:

 - Abuse of Drugs and Alcohol

 Too much screen-time is now also being linked to many childhood learning disorders, including ADD and ADHD.
 Waldorf schools around the world have recognized for years the impact that screen-time has on children – difficulty in developing gross and fine motor skills, visual disorders and social/behaviorial problems, just to name a few.